The Herculoids: Creatures

+Production

+After the success of Space Ghost, CBS' head of daytime programming, Fred Silverman, commissioned Hanna-Barbera to develop three new action-adventure series in the same vein for the 1967–68 fall schedule consisting of The Herculoids, Shazzan, and Moby Dick and Mighty Mightor.

 Legacy

 After its initial run, The Herculoids was featured in several anthology wheel series produced by Hanna-Barbera including Hanna–Barbera's World of Super Adventure, Space Stars (for which 11 additional episodes were created), Power Zone on Cartoon Network, and both the Cartoon Network and Boomerang incarnations of Super Adventures.
-The series has also influenced other artists of various mediums.
+The series has also influenced other artists across various media.
+In common with a number of other action-adventure cartoons from the 1960s, The Herculoids was pulled from reruns in the 1970s due to increased complaints by parents' groups over perceived violence in children's cartoons.

 Award-winning video game designer David Crane has stated that he enjoyed the series as a child and that the character of Blobert from the A Boy and His Blob franchise was directly inspired by Gloop and Gleep.
 Jamaican-American DJ DJ Kool Herc at one time employed a backing band which also drew its name from the show, fictionalized versions of which appear in the Netflix period series The Get Down.

 Cameos

 Roughly contemporaneous to their own series premiere, the Herculoids made a crossover appearance in an episode of Space Ghost, "The Molten Monsters of Moltar" (sources are unclear and/or inconsistent as to exact airdates).
 In the "Council of Doom" story arc, Space Ghost, while battling the combined might of all of his enemies, meets a number of Hanna-Barbera heroes just as they were debuting in their own respective series.
 Along with the Herculoids were Shazzan, Moby Dick and the Mighty Mightor, the last two sharing one series.

 Several episodes of Space Ghost Coast to Coast mention or show the Herculoids.
 In "Lawsuit", Space Ghost mentions the Herculoids' planet.
-In the episode "Sequel", he goes to their planet and refers to it as a "rotten hippie monster commune" after they demand he leave while pelting him with stones.
+In the episode "Sequel", he goes to their planet and refers to it as a "rotten hippie monster commune" after they demand he leaves while pelting him with stones.

 Gloop is featured prominently and is mentioned by name in the Sealab 2021 episode "Hail, Squishface".

-Gloop makes several guest appearances on Harvey Birdman: Attorney at Law as well.
-Gleep is mentioned at one point.
-He make cameo appearances in the episodes "Mindless" and "Juror in Court".
+Gloop and Gleep make several guest appearances on Harvey Birdman, Attorney at Law as well.
+They make cameo appearances in the episodes "Mindless" and "Juror in Court".
 Zok makes an appearance in "Peanut Puberty" (Phil Ken Sebben throws a graph chart at him).
-In the episode "Beyond the Valley of the Dinosaurs", Tundro fires his energy rocks at Phil Ken Sebben, who forgot to close the hot-tub time portal to prehistoric times.
+In the episode "Beyond the Valley of the Dinosaurs", Tundro fires his energy rocks at Phil Ken Sebben, who forgot to close the hot tub time portal to prehistoric times.
 In "Evolutionary War", Tara appears on the evolution chart—in between Fred Flintstone and Race Bannon.